Ecuadoran prison reported quiet after riot left 68 inmates dead

 Officials said the latest bout of violence started when the leader of one of the gangs inside the prison was released after serving part of his sentence.

-Other groups, sensing weakness with that man gone, went on the attack to try to crush that gang.
+Other groups, sensing weakness with that man gone, went on the attack to try to crush the rival gang.

 Their goal was "to go in and carry out a total massacre," said Pablo Arosemena, governor of Guayas province where the prison is located.